 - The Friends of Alexandra Park represent the views of Park users to the Board of the Alexandra Park and Palace Charitable Trust, through a representative on the Board’s Consultative Committee, and we comment when appropriate on Planning Applications which affect the Park.
 See Park Issues.

-- Our current membership, in 2014, is over 160 people.
+- Our membership, in 2015, was over 250 households.
 If you are interested in joining us, please see our Membership page.